silviu28/silviu28/README.md

 Hey, I'm Silviu.
-I'm currently third in Computer Science at Transilvania University of Brasov.
+I'm currently a third year Computer Science undergrad at Transilvania University of Brasov.
 I work in many languages, but typically I use Javascript (and its more stable counterpart Typescript), C++ and Python.
 I'm currently engaging in both frontend and backend development, but also getting my hands dirty with some data science :P

 ## Languages I use: